-- 45 You have adapted the following standard information requirements by applying weight of evidence (WoE) adaptation(s) under Annex XI, Section 1.2: - Sub-chronic toxicity study (90-day), (Annex IX, Section 8.6.2.); - Pre-natal developmental toxicity study (Annex IX, Section 8.7.2.); - 46 Your weight of evidence adaptations are based on information obtained from analogue substances structurally similar to the Substance. - 47 Your weight of evidence adaptation raises the same decifiencies irrespective of the information requirement for which it is invoked. - 48 Accordingly, ECHA addressed these deficiencies in the present Section, before assessing the specific standard information requirements in the following Sections. - 0.2.1.
-Missing weighing of the sources of information for each information requirement - 49 Annex XI, Section 1.2. requires a reasoned justification which explains why information from several independent sources together enable a conclusion on the information requirement.
-This justification must explain how the individual sources of information are weighted and how all the sources of information together enable a conclusion on each of the key parameters foreseen by the study normally required for the information requirement. - 50 According to the Guidance on IRs and CSA, Section R.4, the weight given to the sources of information is influenced by the reliability of the data, consistency of results, nature and severity of effects, and relevance and coverage of the information for the given information requirement.
-The reliability of the data is strongly linked to the method used to generate the information. - 51 Therefore, aspects such as exposure duration, dose-levels used, and the statistical power of the study affect the weight of the individual sources of information. - 52 Subsequently, relevance, reliability, coverage, consistency and results of these sources of information must be integrated in order to decide whether they together provide sufficient weight to conclude whether the Substance has or has not the (dangerous) property investigated by each of the key parameters foreseen by the study normally required for the information requirement.
-As part of the overall conclusion, an assessment of the residual uncertainty is also required. - 53 You have provided the following justifications for the weight of evidence adaptations as follows: - For the information requirement for a sub-chronic (90-day) study: "Taken all these data together, a 90 day toxicity study with MTHPA is not required and not in line with concerns regarding animal welfare and the use of animals for experimental purposes.
-The data available for similar substances in different species and for exposure periods of 90 days support the findings noted in OECD 422 study taking the time extrapolation factor into account.
-Therefore, the OECD 422 study is considered to represent a reliable basis for DNEL derivation for MTHPA isomers". - For the information requirements for pre-natal developmental toxicity studies: "The available data for structural homologues of MTHPA indicate neither potential for teratogenic effects nor for reproduction toxicity in different species.
-These data, together with the available information on MTHPA, allow a scientific validated evaluation of the respective endpoints and further tests would not be in line with concerns regarding animal welfare and the use of animals for experimental purposes".
+You have adapted the following standard information requirements by applying weight of evidence (WoE) adaptation(s) under Annex XI, Section 1.2:

-54 You have not weighted the individual sources of information nor provided a clear and transparent assessment of to which extent the sources of information cover each of the
+- Sub-chronic toxicity study (90-day), (Annex IX, Section 8.6.2.); - Pre-natal developmental toxicity study (Annex IX, Section 8.7.2.); - Pre-natal developmental toxicity study (Annex X, Section 8.7.2.). - Your weight of evidence adaptations are based on information obtained from analogue substances structurally similar to the Substance. - Your weight of evidence adaptation raises the same decifiencies irrespective of the information requirement for which it is invoked. - Accordingly, ECHA addressed these deficiencies in the present Section, before assessing the specific standard information requirements in the following Sections. - 0.2.1.
+Missing weighing of the sources of information for each information requirement - Annex XI, Section 1.2. requires a reasoned justification which explains why information from several independent sources together enable a conclusion on the information requirement.
+This justification must explain how the individual sources of information are weighted and how all the sources of information together enable a conclusion on each of the key parameters foreseen by the study normally required for the information requirement. - According to the Guidance on IRs and CSA, Section R.4, the weight given to the sources of information is influenced by the reliability of the data, consistency of results, nature and severity of effects, and relevance and coverage of the information for the given information requirement.
+The reliability of the data is strongly linked to the method used to generate the information. - Therefore, aspects such as exposure duration, dose-levels used, and the statistical power of the study affect the weight of the individual sources of information. - Subsequently, relevance, reliability, coverage, consistency and results of these sources of information must be integrated in order to decide whether they together provide sufficient weight to conclude whether the Substance has or has not the (dangerous) property investigated by each of the key parameters foreseen by the study normally required for the information requirement.
+As part of the overall conclusion, an assessment of the residual uncertainty is also required. - 41 You have provided the following justifications for the weight of evidence adaptations as follows: - For the information requirement for a sub-chronic (90-day) study: "Taken all these data together, a new 90 day toxicity study with MTHPA is not required and not in line with animal welfare ideas.
+The data available for chemically almost identical substances in different species and for exposure periods of 90 days support the findings noted in OECD 422 study taking the time extrapolation factor into account.
+Therefore, the OECD 422 study is considered to represent a reliable basis for DNEL derivation for MTHPA". - For the information requirements for pre-natal developmental toxicity studies: "The available data for structural homologues of MTHPA indicate neither potential for teratogenic effects nor for reproduction toxicity in different species.
+These data together with the available information of the OECD 422 study allow a scientific validated evaluation of the respective endpoints and further tests would not be in line with animal welfare ideas". - 42 You have not weighted the individual sources of information nor provided a clear and transparent assessment of to which extent the sources of information cover each of the